Nicholasmt/switchappgo-package/README.md

 ```

-Note: if You encounter this error which means you are using "nette/schema/v1.2.2" which requires php version of ">=7.1 <8.2".
+Note: if You encounter this or any other error which means you are using the old version of that package

 ```console